-En 123.
+- En 122.
+The 18th-Century English Novel.
+9 units (3-0-6); third term.
+The realistic novel as a surprising, even experimental moment in the history of fiction.
+How and why did daily life become a legitimate topic for narrative in the 18th century?
+The realistic turn clearly attracted new classes of readers, but did it also make the novel a better vehicle for commenting on society at large?
+Why were the formal conventions of realistic writing so tightly circumscribed?
+Authors may include Cervantes, Defoe, Richardson, Fielding, Sterne, Walpole, Boswell, and Austen.
+Not offered 2009-10. - En 123.
 The 19th-Century English Novel.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 A survey of the 19th-century novel from Austen through Conrad, with special emphasis upon the Victorians.
 Major authors may include Austen, Shelley, Dickens, Eliot, Thackeray, Gaskell, Brontë, Collins, Trollope, Stoker, Hardy.
-Instructor: Gilmore.

-En 124.
+Not offered 2009-10. - En 124.
 20th-Century British Fiction.
 9 units (3-0-6); third term.
 A survey of the 20th-century British and Irish novel, from the modernist novel to the postcolonial novel.
 Major authors may include Conrad, Joyce, Woolf, Forster, Lawrence, Orwell, Amis, Lessing, Rushdie.
-Not offered 2010-11.

-En 125.
+Not offered 2009-10. - En 125.
 British Romantic Literature.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 A selective survey of English writing in the late 18th and early 19th centuries.
 Major authors may include Blake, Wordsworth, Coleridge, Byron, Keats, Percy Shelley, Mary Shelley, and Austen.
 Particular attention will be paid to intellectual and historical contexts and to new understandings of the role of literature in society.
-Instructor: Gilmartin.

-En 126.
+Instructor: Staff. - En 126.
 Gothic Fiction.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 The literature of horror, fantasy, and the supernatural, from the late 18th century to the present day.
 Particular attention will be paid to gothic's shifting cultural imperative, from its origins as a qualified reaction to Enlightenment rationalism, to the contemporary ghost story as an instrument of social and psychological exploration.
 Issues will include atmosphere and the gothic sense of space; gothic as a popular pathology; and the gendering of gothic narrative.
 Fiction by Walpole, Shelley, Brontë, Stoker, Poe, Wilde, Angela Carter, and Toni Morrison.
 Film versions of the gothic may be included.
-Instructor: Gilmartin.

-En 128.
+Instructor: Staff. - En 128.
 Modern and Contemporary Irish Literature.
 9 units (3-0-6); offered by announcement.
 The development of Irish fiction, poetry, and drama from the early 20th-century Irish literary renaissance, through the impact of modernism, to the Field Day movement and other contemporary developments.
 Topics may include the impact of political violence and national division upon the literary imagination; the use of folk and fairy-tale traditions; patterns of emigration and literary exile; the challenge of the English language and the relation of Irish writing to British literary tradition; and recent treatments of Irish literature in regional, postcolonial, and global terms.
 Works by Joyce, Yeats, Synge, Friel, O'Brien, Heaney, Boland, and others.
-Not offered 2010-11.
+Instructor: Gilmartin.

 En 129.
 Enlightenment Fiction.
 9 units (3-0-6); third term.
 What was the fate of fiction in an Age of Reason?
 Historians have questioned whether a conventional sense of the Enlightenment adequately accounts for European culture in the 18th century, and the literary imagination can seem particularly unsuited to generalizations about progress, optimism, reason, and social order.
 This course will consider experimental narratives and philosophical satires from the English and Continental tradition, as well as early Romantic responses to the Enlightenment.
 Readings may include Defoe, Sterne, Voltaire, Diderot, Mary Shelley, Hoffman, and fairy tales from the brothers Grimm.
-Not offered 2010-11.
+Not offered 2009-10.